 Energy from Waste (EfW) technology involves the thermal treatment of waste to release energy that is then used to generate steam and electricity.

 Thermal waste treatment is a tried and tested technology that ensures the safe and environmentally responsible treatment of waste.
-EfW plants have operated throughout continental Europe for decades, with over 450 plants in operation today.
+EfW plants have operated throughout continental Europe for decades, with over 500 plants in operation today.
 Many of these are located in countries with long established ‘green’ credentials such as the Netherlands, Denmark, Switzerland and Germany.
 In Germany alone, some 24 million tonnes of waste a year are processed in EfW plants.
-In Great Britain, there are currently 36 EfW plants consented or in operation.
+In the UK, there are currently over 50 EfW plants in operation and many more being constructred/commissioned or in planning.

 Main Points at a glance